AdamSoloMe/SoloTunes/README.md

 To run the SolTune application on your local machine, follow these steps:

-1. **Prerequisites:** Make sure you have Java and JavaFX installed on your system.
+1. **Prerequisites:** Make sure you have Java and JavaFX and Apache Netbeans IDE installed on your system.

 2. **Clone the Repository:** Clone this repository to your local machine using the following command: